 Growing need for kidney donors

 Currently 2370 people in New Zealand require renal dialysis because they have end stage kidney disease.
 The average life expectancy of a person on dialysis is 4–5 years.
-At the moment 600 people nationally are on waiting lists for a kidney transplant, approximately 180 at Counties Manukau Health.
+At the moment 600 people nationally are on waiting lists for a kidney transplant.
 There are never enough kidneys donated by families of people dying in New Zealand hospitals.
 This means only about half of the people on national waiting lists will ever receive a kidney transplant.
 The rate of kidney transplants in New Zealand is lower than other countries.

 Persistent inequalities and inequities for Māori and Pasifika populations